 1. Initial VPS Setup

-SSH into your fresh VPS and install git:
+SSH into your fresh VPS and run the install script:

 ssh root@YOUR_VPS_IP